MJKWoolnough/reverseproxy/unixconn/README.md

 func Listen(network, address string) (net.Listener, error)
 ```
 Listen creates a reverse proxy connection, falling back to the net package if
-the reverse proxy is not available
+the reverse proxy is not available.